 Originally, MiniMyth was developed to download and boot the root file system over the network.
 However, it has evolved to support more boot methods.
 For a list of supported boot methods, go to the MiniMyth boot instructions.

 Originally, MiniMyth was developed to run on VIA EPIA® M motherboards.
 However, it has evolved to support more hardware.
 Now, many MiniMyth users that are looking for smaller form factor lower power hardware opt for hardare that pairs an Intel® Atom™ processor with an NVIDIA® ION™ graphics processor.
 For a list of supported hardware, go to the MiniMyth hardware requirements.
-As history would have it, VIA's lack of support for the Open Source community in conjuction with support for XvMC (including XvMC-VLD) being dropped in MythTV 0.25 means that MiniMyth will not support VIA EPIA hardware once MythTV 0.25 is released.
+As history would have it, VIA's lack of support for the Open Source community in conjuction with support for XvMC (including XvMC-VLD) being dropped from MythTV 0.25 means that MiniMyth support for VIA EPIA hardware has been deprecated.

 Originally, MiniMyth was developed to be a MythTV frontend.
 However, it has evolved to include MythTV slave backend functionality as well.